Azargaz/Kusaposting-backend/README.md

 1. If you want to serve/deploy using your Firebase project you will need to do some setting up.
 First initialize your Firebase project in the directory and install all dependencies with `npm install`.

-2. (OPTIONAL) Then if you want to serve locally go to `functions` and go to `util/admin.js` and follow instructions what to uncomment and comment, do the same in `handlers/users.js`.
-Then create `config` directory in which you need to create `index.js` file and inside put this:
+2. Go to `functions` and if you want to serve locally go to `util/admin.js` and follow instructions what to uncomment and comment.
+Whether you want to serve locally or not, create `config` directory in which you need to create `index.js` file and inside put this:

 	```